jd28/pynwn-tools/erfherder/README.md

 ```

 Notes:
-* `erfherder pack` when given a directory, all sub-directories are walked.
+* `erfherder pack` when given a directory, all sub-directories are
+  walked.
+* `erfherder pack` when given an output file that already exists will
+  add files to it.

 ##### `erfherder dump`